-After the first project was completed, Western Iowa Energy hired Hawkins for a second project to complete the expansion.
-This project included the design-build construction of one 500,000 gallon biodiesel storage tank built to the same specifications as the first two.
-Hawkins also converted another tank from biodiesel to glycerin, and installed a new rail load-out arm and two new wastewater load-out arms at the rail car loading platform.
+We returned the same year for a second project to complete the expansion.
+This one included the design-build construction of one 500,000-gallon biodiesel storage tank built to the same specifications as the first two.
+Another tank was also converted from biodiesel to glycerin, and we installed a new rail load-out arm and two new wastewater load-out arms at the loading platform.
 This project also included several additions to the building, including new recirculating piping, a new addition to the Filter Building, and the addition of a structural steel mezzanine inside the existing facility.

 We completed both projects on time and within budget, without any shutdown of operations.
 The new facility increased biodiesel production from 30 million gallons to over 45 million.